Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Create Recipe Function & Form** —

-Create Recipe function and form are created so a test is carried out.
+Create Recipe function and form are created so a testing is carried out.

 - Create `create_recipe.html` that contains a form, which takes some user input by a dropdown, input and textarea fields.
 Create a function in `app.py` with POST method that stores all the input data in the database.
 There are two data fields, Recipe Ingredients and Steps that take various fields depending on users so this data is stored as Array in the database.
 Username and posted date, which are not user input, are also stored in the database.<br>
 [Create Recipe Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-create-recipe.png) / [Create Recipe Form](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-create-recipe-form.png) / [Create Recipe Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-create-recipe-result.png) / [Create Recipe Result Data](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-create-recipe-result-data.png) &#40;All the input as well as username and posted date are shown on recipe summary and stored in the database so it works properly&#41;

 — **Edit & Delete Recipe Function & Form** —

-Edit Recipe function & form and Delete function are created so a test is carried out.
+Edit Recipe function & form and Delete function are created so a testing is carried out.

 - Edit recipe function & form work almost the same way as Create Recipe but uses `updated()` method instead of `insert_one()`.<br>
 Delete function uses `remove()` methods to remove the data from the database.<br>